PyDeveloperAniket/Netflix-Clone/README.md

-# Movie Search Web Application
+# Netflix Clone - Movie Search Web Application

 This web application allows users to search for movies using an API and perform various actions such as adding movies to their favorites and viewing detailed information about a movie.
 The application is built with HTML, CSS, and JavaScript.